ShashankaLR2002/ShashankaLR2002/README.md

 👋 Hi, I’m @Shashank LR
 👀 I’m interested in electronics, software development, and network security.
-🌱 I’m currently learning full-stack web development and advanced Android app development.
+🌱 I’m currently learning full-stack java development.
 📫 How to reach me: lrshashank2002@gmail.com
 😄 Pronouns: He/Him
 ⚡ Fun fact: I love exploring how technology can be used to solve real-world problems!